microsoft/SdnDiagnostics/.documentation/Convert-EtwTraceToTxt.md

 ### -Overwrite
 Overwrites existing files.
-If ommitted, defaults to no.
+If omitted, defaults to no.

 ```yaml
 Type: String